 However, before embarking on that route, you may like to stop at a nearby neolithic chambered cairn, known as Adam’s Grave.
 This is a short walk away.
 Take the right path until you come to a junction with a small parking area; turn left here and follow that road for 3 mins, until you reach a residential area.
 At this point cut right, through the fields, to see the cairn at ///ledge.strikers.dealings.

 Return to the information board at ///collapsed.nitrate.bought and take the path heading due north (now on your right).
-It’s signposted for Glenkin, and heads uphill quickly disappearing around a corner.
+It’s signposted for Glenkin, and heads uphill quickly, disappearing around a corner.
 The path continues to climb as it bends around and points you into the hills.
 There’s a junction at ///synthetic.truckload.comically, stick to the main path, which branches left (south) toward Dunoon.
 The path climbs steadily.
-As it does so you may be treated to some more fantastic views over Holy Loch, over to Strone Point and, behind that Cove.
+As it does so you may be treated to some more views of Holy Loch, over Strone Point to Cove on the opposite shore.

 In no time at all, the path begins to descend and soon confronts you with another fork.
 This one is signposted: Sandbank (back the way you came) and Dunloskin (off to the left).
 The signpost is quite well hidden by some trees, the Dunloskin flag seems to point into the woods, and there’s no sign for the right hand path, heading northwest, which is a fairly recent addition.
 Take the left fork and continue on a southeasterly bearing.